balucio/Remote/README.md

 In order to send specific key you need to call:
 * **http://<esp-12e-IP\>/sendKey/\<remoteName\>/\<keyName\>**

-In order to configure new Remotes and keys you need to access the exposed web app @ `http://<esp-12e-IP\>`
+In order to configure new Remotes and keys you need to access the exposed web app @ `http://<esp-12e-IP>`

+The WebApp needs the file _devicesFunc.js_ present on the ESP Flash.
+In order to transfer this file in ESP Flash you can use the Arduino Plugin _Sketch Data Uploader_

 **Prima versione stabile 0.5**